birkskyum/maplibre-native-wasm/qt-for-webassembly/webgl1-from-opengl2-legacy-renderer/README.md

-# Qt using the OpenGL2 compatibility branch for a WebGL1 build
+# Make a WebGL1 build from OpenGL2 legacy branch with Qt

 The web runtime is webgl1